 If you believe that you could be under investigation or you were already arrested for assault in the second degree anywhere in Minnesota, it is in your best interest to quickly retain legal counsel.
 The Law Office of Barry Hogen aggressively defends clients in communities all over the greater Minneapolis area.

 Our firm can fight to possibly get your criminal charges reduced or dismissed.
-Call (612) 338-5545 or contact us online to have our lawyer review your case and answer all of your legal questions during a free consultation.
+Call (612) 338-5545 or contact us online to have our lawyer review your case and answer all of your legal questions during an initial consultation.